 - 5. A letter was sent to the Dudley Federation of Tenants' and Residents' Associations (DFTRA) on 23 January 2009 outlining the Government's guidance and the effects in terms of the next rent increase.
-The views of DFTRA will be reported verbally at the Cabinet meeting. - 6.
+The views of DFTRA were reported verbally at the Cabinet meeting. - 6.
 In addition to the rents discussed above, we currently apply service charges in certain properties in respect of items such as furniture, overnight support or the use of a communal aerial.
-It is proposed that all of these charges be increased by 5% in line with the inflation factor used in determining general rents. - 7.
-We also apply service charges to 344 properties in sheltered housing schemes in respect of heating and lighting.
+All of these charges will be increased by 5% in line with the inflation factor used in determining general rents. - 7.
+Service charges are also applied to 344 properties in sheltered housing schemes in respect of heating and lighting.
 These charges vary according to the scheme and the size of the properties.
-Over recent years, the price of electricity and gas has increased significantly and we have not increased charges sufficiently to recover this.
-It is proposed that service charges for heating and lighting are increased from a current average weekly charge of £7.11 to a new average weekly charge of £8.89, and that increases in future years achieve a gradual return to cost recovery.
+Over recent years, the price of electricity and gas has increased significantly and charges have not been increased sufficiently to recover this.
+Service charges for heating and lighting will be increased from a current average weekly charge of £7.11 to a new average weekly charge of £8.89, and increases in future years will achieve a gradual return to cost recovery.
 These charges may be offset against the winter fuel payment received by tenants, plus any cold weather payments.
 Housing Benefit will also cover these charges where applicable. - 8.
 The Council currently provides, within its general housing stock, a number of units of furnished accommodation for which a charge of £20.37 per week is made.
 It provides six units of accommodation for homeless people in Lye for which rent, management charges and service charges are applied (a two-bedroom flat at £157.22 and five one-bedroom flats at £151.69).
 There are three houses for which a garden maintenance charge of £16.58 per week is made.
-It is proposed that all of these charges be increased by 5% in line with the inflation factor used in determining general rents.
+All of these charges will be increased by 5% in line with the inflation factor used in determining general rents.

 - 9. The Council offers laundry tokens for sale for the use of tenants at five high rise blocks (two in Brierley Hill and three in Dudley).
-It is proposed that charges increase from £1.60 to £1.70 per token, to cover the increase particularly in electricity costs. - 10.
-It is proposed that pitch licences at Oak Lane be increased by 6.1% from 6 April 2009 in line with the increase in average dwelling rents.
+The charges will increase from £1.60 to £1.70 per token, to cover the increase particularly in electricity costs. - 10.
+Pitch licences at Oak Lane will be increased by 6.1% from 6 April 2009 in line with the increase in average dwelling rents.